iqbalyarkhan/old-website/content/2021-12-29--AWS-CloudWatch-&-CloudTrail.md

 The standard reporting interval for metrics is 5 minutes whereas detailed is 1 minute.

 To allow your logs to flow into CW, you need to associate a role with an EC2 instance.

+## CW Logs

+CW Logs allow you to store, monitor and access logging data of services.
+CW logs have built-in integration with many AWS services such as EC2, lambda, CloudTrail etc. You can use IAM roles or service roles to allow logs to flow to CW.
+You can use a cloudwatch agent to transfer logs from outside services into cloudwatch.

+CW logs are aggregated into **log streams** where a log stream is a sequence of CW logs from the same source.
+Log streams are distinguished by timestamps.

+CW log streams are aggregated within **log groups** where each source of logs (DB, EC2 etc) has its own log group.
+Log groups have setting associated with them such as retention periods and permissions.
+You can then create metrics on top of these log groups and can create alarms using metrics.